-Through use of lighting patterns of varying levels of illumination, and of color in the light source and in the illuminated object, it is possible to produce certain moods such as: solemnity, restfulness, gaiety, activity, warmth, and coolness.
+Through the use of lighting patterns of varying levels of illumination, and of color in the light source and the illuminated object, it is possible to produce certain moods such as solemnity, restfulness, gaiety, activity, warmth, and coolness.
 The lamps themselves can be used to dramatize elements of interior design-line, form, color, pattern, and texture.

 Higher levels of lighting generally produce cheerful effects and stimulate people to alertness and activity, whereas lower levels tend to create an atmosphere of relaxation, intimacy, and restfulness.

 Lighting also can be “soft” or “hard.”
 Soft lighting is diffused light that minimizes harsh shadows and provides a more relaxing and less visually compelling atmosphere.
 Too much diffused lighting lacks in interest and can make a room dull looking.
 Careful use of “hard” or direct lighting can provide highlights and shadows, model form, and emphasize texture.
 Usually, direct lighting is not used as a primary source of illumination, but rather as a supplement.
 The shine of metal, reflections of crystal, rich texture of other materials, create a sense of aliveness in an environment.

 Colored lighting can enhance an atmosphere.
 Certainly color lights are heavily used in stage sets to create moods.
 In a home, however, they should be applied with much restraint, and be much less intense or saturated.
 When overdone, colored lights destroy the appearance of materials and people’s coloring.
 A case in point: rosy-tinted lamps can flatter, but red lights wash out the redness of lips and cheeks and undo the flattering effect, as can be noted in some nightclubs.